Open Individual Export Licences (OIELs) are issued by the Export Control Joint Unit (ECJU) on a concessionary basis.

 Applying for a SIEL

-If you have had an application for an OIEL rejected by the ECO, you can still apply for a SIEL, covering some or all of the same destinations and goods.
+If you have had an application for an OIEL rejected by the ECJU, you can still apply for a SIEL, covering some or all of the same destinations and goods.

-When considering a new SIEL application, the ECO will take into account any factors that influenced its decision on the original OIEL.
+When considering a new SIEL application, the ECJU will take into account any factors that influenced its decision on the original OIEL.

 Read more about Standard Individual Export Licences (SIELs).